 But I wasn’t yet convinced that making homemade ones were out of the question.

 Although I had read the same reviews about Air Fryer Onion Rings, I was able to successfully make them using fresh, not frozen onion rings.

 So I knew that I could do the same with whole potatoes.

 So I pulled out my new Ninja Foodi, which has what they call an Air Crisp function, and started to experiment.

-After a few failed attempts, I had finally made the perfect batch of Air Fryer French Fries from fresh potatoes!
+After a few failed attempts, I had finally made the perfect batch of Air Fryer Potato Wedges from fresh potatoes!

 So I repeated the process, over and over again, just to make sure it wasn’t a fluke.

 Since then I have made multiple batches of French Fries and couldn’t be happier with the results!

 But there are a few key steps to follow to make sure that they come out perfect.